Trafficode/wlab_mobilestation/mobilestation/README.md

 # TODO
 * Verify cpu usage
+* Storing not properly published samples to temporary storage
-* Storing not properly published samples to flash memory and resending
+* Storing not properly published samples to persistant
 * Sim800l commands: builtin retries, some command returns error from time to time
   * AT+CSTT="internet","",""
   * AT+CIPSTATUS
+* Publishing with QoS = 1
 * Enable DC/DC instead of LDO
 * Why modem is blinking
 * Power saving modes